 Normally, the plots are in a rectangular shape.
 Then you can easily calculate its area by simply taking out the product of length and breadth.
 For calculating the irregular shaped area with the help of Heron’s formula.

-Q.2 What is floor area and carpet area?
+Q.2 What are the floor area and carpet area?

-he floor area is the summation of the horizontal areas of all the floors in the building or your bungalow, which also includes the basement area.
-The complete area that is under your ownership or between the fencing is called plot area.
+The floor area is the summation of the horizontal areas of all the floors in the building or your bungalow, which also includes the basement area.
+The complete area that is under your ownership or between the fencing is called the plot area.

 Q.3 What is called carpet area?

-The complete area that is under your ownership or between the fencing is called plot area.
+The complete area that is under your ownership or between the fencing is called the plot area.

-Q.4 What is the difference between the plinth area and carpet area?
+Q.4 What is the difference between the plinth area and the carpet area?

-The plinth area also knows as the built-up area is the total area of your flat or bungalow that includes the carpet area and the wall thickness and the Carpet area is the area over which you can spread a carpet is the carpet area.
+The plinth area also known as the built-up area is the total area of your flat or bungalow that includes the carpet area and the wall thickness and the Carpet area is the area over which you can spread a carpet is carpet area.

-Q.5 What are different types of area in building construction?
+Q.5 What are the different types of areas in building construction?

 Following are different types of the area used in building construction,